onedata/onedatafilerestclient/README.md

 ### Move

-This method allows to rename a file or directory, also between different data spaces:
+This method allows to rename a file or directory within a space.
+It accepts the following optional keyword arguments:

+- `provider` - specific Oneprovider to use for the operation

 ```python
 >>> client.move('MyData', 'file.txt', 'MyData', 'file_new.txt')
 ```

+To move file between different spaces, it has to be copied using read and write operations and then removed from the old location (or use [OnedataRESTFS](https://github.com/onedata/onedatarestfs)).

 ## References